Dhruv-Kushwaha2010/NLP_Project/README.md

 5. **Hybrid Approaches**: Combine the strengths of different multi-model architectures
 6. **Web Interface**: Create a simple web interface for the system
 7. **Deployment**: Prepare the system for deployment in a production environment

+## Project Evaluation Rubrics

+The project will be evaluated based on the following criteria:

+1. **Final Project Presentation (5 marks)**
+   - Should be self-sufficient and comprehensive
+   - Maximum 25 slides
+   - 7 minutes for presentation
+   - Honestly mention the contribution of each member

+2. **Code and Data (5 marks)**
+   - Commit to GitHub
+   - Well-organized and documented

+3. **Report (5 marks)**
+   - Follow the LaTeX template provided in `report/report_template.tex`
+   - Should not exceed 4 pages (2 marks deducted if exceeded)
+   - Include problem statement, proposed solution, experiments, results
+   - Cite references (no page limit for references)
+   - Include GitHub link

+4. **Significant Contribution and Novelty (5 marks)**
+   - Demonstrate novel approaches in the project
+   - Show significant contributions from all team members

+   Our novel contribution is the **Adaptive Model Fusion** approach, which:
+   - Dynamically adjusts fusion weights based on input characteristics and historical performance
+   - Uses a combination of input feature analysis, performance history, and confidence-based weighting
+   - Continuously learns and adapts to improve performance over time
+   - Implements a feedback mechanism to update weights based on output quality
+   - Combines the strengths of all three traditional approaches (Dynamic Decision, Ensemble, Pipeline)

+### Viva Format
+- Duration: 10 minutes
+  - 7 minutes for project presentation
+  - 2 minutes for question answering
+  - 1 minute for report, code, and data inspection

 ## References